aerogear/datasync-voyager/doc/guides/metrics-and-audit-logs.md

-# Displaying metrics and exploring audit logs
+# Audit Logs and Metrics

 ## Overview

 Audit logging is a mechanism to track the actions.
 This is useful to learn the specifics of an action such as who created a resource, when and with what parameters.

-In Voyager framework, audit logs are made use not only in audit trailing but also in aggregating data and having an overview.
+In Voyager framework, audit logs can be used not only for audit trailing but also for aggregating data and having an overview.
 This overview is what is called *metrics* in the rest of this document.

 ## Architecture

 Voyager framework provides out of the box implementation for audit logging with sensible defaults.
-Once enabled, framework will print audit logs to `stdout` with the details of the requests and the outcome in JSON format.
+Once enabled, framework prints audit logs to `stdout` with the details of the requests and their outcome in JSON format.

 An example message is below.